ucbds-infra/otter-grader/docs/_build/_sources/tutorial.md.txt

 `cd` into `tutorial` and let's get started.

-The first thing to note is that we have provided a [metadata file](otter_grade.html#metadata) that maps student identifiers to filenames in `tutorial/meta.json`:
+The first thing to note is that we have provided a [metadata file](otter_grade.html#metadata) that maps student identifiers to filenames in `tutorial/meta.json`.
+Note that metadata files are optional when using Otter, but we have provided one here to demonstrate their use.

 ```json
 [